Ethical Code for Autors

 - Authors should not copy references from other publications if they have not read the cited work.

-- Relevant previous work and publications, both by other researchers and the authors’ own.
+- Relevant previous work and publications by both other researchers and authors' own should be indicated.
 The primary literature should be cited where possible.

 - Authors should supply evidence that reported research received the appropriate approval and was carried out ethically (e.g. copies of approvals, licences, participant consent forms).